Millenium2133/GordOS/README.md

 ## Known Issues

-- 16KB stack — fine for now, will need addressing before user mode
-- Filenames must be 8.3 uppercase format (e.g. `TEST.TXT`) — input can be lowercase
+- Filenames must be 8.3 uppercase format (e.g. `TEST.TXT`), input can be lowercase
-- No subdirectory support in `cat`, `write`, `rm`, `rename` — all commands operate on the current working directory only
-- Filenames written via `write` command may have their extension truncated by one character in some cases (e.g. `TEST.TXT` becomes `TEST.TX`)
+- Filenames written via `write` command may have their extension truncated by one character in some cases
+- Shell currently runs in ring 0, will be moved to user mode when process support is complete